Extracting Dynamical Models from Data: FJet Approach

 An additional step that can be taken to improve the results is to limit the domain of training data to only encompass the region of phase space where extrapolations are done.
 Doing otherwise will bias the model on unexplored regions, reducing the quality of the results in the domain of interest.

-{\bf Step 6}--{\em Estimating Stability/Accuracy}.
-The accuracy will be in part assessed through a comparison to the best solution available.
+{\bf Step 6}--{\em Stability/accuracy}.
+In this paper, the accuracy will be in part assessed through a comparison to the best solution available.
 In one instance this will be the exact solution; in the others it will be to an extrapolation using RK4.
 When available, comparisons will also be made to the energy of the system.

 A potential limiting factor to the stability of the FJet solution is the completeness of the feature set.
 It is shown in Appendix~\ref{sec:app-RK} that the feature set is implied by an expansion of the Runge-Kutta numerical integration scheme, to a given order in the time step.
 This will be confirmed in the examples, where FJet achieves a level of accuracy of (at least) RK4 in one example, and a level of accuracy comparable to RK2 in the other two.
-In addition, a smaller value for $\epsilon$ of course leads to more accurate results.

 Finally, the deviation of $u$, $\dot{u}$ and parameter values measured with respect to their expected values, will be evaluated with the function

 Here $p$ is the value at hand (of $u$, $\dot{u}$ or a parameter), $p_{\text{ref}}$ is the reference value, and $\sigma$ indicates the level of noise.
 This measure will be used throughout the paper.